Back to blog

 5. Give the key stronger stampede protection than normal keys.

-Local memory caching is often the right choice for small, frequently accessed data.
-Even a two-second per-process cache can remove significant Redis pressure, with the tradeoff that every app instance has a slightly different view of the world.
+Local memory caching is often the right answer for small, frequently read data.
+Even a two-second per-process cache can lift a noticeable amount of pressure off Redis, with the trade that every app instance now holds a slightly different view of the world.

 Counters are special

-Counters look cache-friendly: likes, views, followers, notifications.
-They are also where correctness arguments become slippery.
+Counters look made for caching: likes, views, followers, notifications.
+They are also where correctness arguments get hard to settle.

-If the number is decorative, approximate is fine:
+When the number is decorative, an approximate value is enough to satisfy the reader:

 1,204 likes